jonlpersson/ed-latimore/site/_posts/2022-06-03-gorilla-mode-review.md

 ## Buy Gorilla Mode

-If you found my review helpful, I’d love for you to use [my link here](https://gorillamind.com/products/gorilla-mode?rfsn=4525775.fe5747) (I get a small % cut of each sale made through the link, which helps pay my bills).
+If you found my review helpful, I’d love for you to use [my link here](https://gorillamind.com/r?id=01kb6h){: target="_blank" rel="noopener"} (I get a small % cut of each sale made through the link, which helps pay my bills).

 I look forward to hearing your thoughts, reviews, and feedback.
 And if you’re already using Gorilla Mode, let me know how it’s helping you reach your training goals.